dougrday/frontend-libraries/docs/README.md

 There are a few files that are committed to source control, and won't be overwritten when regenerating the code from the OpenAPI spec.

-In particular, you should pay attention to the [HelloWorldApiController.java](../server/src/main/java/org/openapitools/api/HelloWorldApiController.java) file, which contains a sample in-memory implementation of the API contract.
-You'll also want to check the `HelloWorldApi.java` file, which contains the actual API contract.

-To implement a basic stub for the contract, only the [HelloWorldApiController.java](../server/src/main/java/org/openapitools/api/HelloWorldApiController.java) and [OpenAPI2SpringBoot.java](../server/src/main/java/org/openapitools/OpenAPI2SpringBoot.java)
-(to configure CORS) files needed to be modified.
+To implement a basic stub for the contract, only the [HelloWorldApiController.java](../server/src/main/java/org/openapitools/api/HelloWorldApiController.java) and [OpenAPI2SpringBoot.java](../server/src/main/java/org/openapitools/OpenAPI2SpringBoot.java) files needed to be modified.
+The controller includes a basic in-memory stub to demonstrate the contract.
+The OpenAPI2SpringBoot.java file required slight modification to configure CORS.

+You'll also want to look at the `HelloWorldApi.java` file, which contains the actual API contract.

 <br />